tom-90/0LAUK0-card-robot/README.md

   This means that when player 1 discards a joker, player 2 can (if he is in the possession of this card) discard a playing card with rank 2(or other "pestkaart") and does not need to take any cards from the playing stack.
   In this case player 1, if he/she does not posess any "pestkaarten" anymore, will need to take 7 new playing cards from the playing stack.

+TODO:
+* can immediately place card after drawing it? (currently ends the turn, unless forced to draw from 'pestkaart')
+* ace reverses order?

 ## How to play against the robot?